Every milestone on the journey to bringing Kypros to market. Transparent progress — updated as we hit each target.

 8-layer HDI PCB fully routed at 69×18mm.
 High-speed differential pairs for USB, Ethernet RGMII, and SDIO.
 Impedance-controlled traces.
 Ground planes optimised for RF performance across 2.4GHz and 5GHz bands.
 Manufacturing-ready Gerbers generated.

-Full electrical testing of every subsystem — processor boot, WiFi 6 range testing, Bluetooth pairing, Zigbee mesh, audio codec validation, microphone sensitivity, camera interface, Ethernet throughput, and battery charging cycle testing.
-Thermal profiling under load.
+Full electrical testing across every subsystem — processor boot, WiFi 6 throughput, Bluetooth pairing, Zigbee mesh, audio codec validation, microphone sensitivity, CSI camera interface, Gigabit Ethernet throughput, and battery charging cycles.
+Thermal profiling under sustained load.

-CE marking, FCC certification, and UKCA compliance.
+CE marking, FCC Part 15, and UKCA compliance submissions.
 RF emissions testing.
 RoHS documentation.
-Safety testing.
 Everything required to legally sell in the UK, EU, and US markets.

 Volume manufacturing.
-Maker edition available for pre-order customers.
+Maker edition available via Crowd Supply.
 Enterprise samples shipped.
 Distribution partnerships activated.
-The Kypros board goes from prototype to product.
+The Kypros board goes from prototype to product — in the hands of makers and engineers worldwide.

 The Kypros hardware is designed to work with the tools makers and engineers already use.
 Full software support — including Arduino IDE integration, MCUXpresso SDK, and CircuitPython — is currently in development and will ship alongside the first production boards.